gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-10-AR-in-JavaScript-using-React.md

 layout: post
 ---
 ### AR in JS using React
-JavaScript and React are ideal for creating augmented reality (AR) experiences because they are both flexible and powerful tools for building web applications, which can run on a variety of devices with web browsers.
+JavaScript and React are ideal for creating augmented reality (AR) experiences.
 Here are some reasons why:

 Cross-platform support: JavaScript and React allow you to create AR experiences that can run on multiple devices and platforms, including smartphones, tablets, laptops, and desktops.